 This two-level villa features a master bedroom, two sizable bedrooms, and three-and-a-half baths, comfortably sleeping up to six.

 To up the “wow factor” even more, the property also provides a full laundry room, generous downstairs living spaces, a fully equipped kitchen with dining area, and an enclosed in-ground pool in the back yard.
+To ensure a relaxing and enjoyable stay, the property also boasts a 50-inch flat screen TV with Netflix, an outdoor BBQ grill, beach accessories and toys, and complimentary toiletries in each bathroom.

 Through the property’s 24-hour concierge service, guests can also rent golf carts, book massages and wellness appointments, and even hire a private chef — talk about luxury!
 The concierge can also provide recommendations for nearby activities and restaurants, or schedule a maintenance visit in the unlikely event guests encounter any problems during their stay.
+Rental cars can be parked in the lot in front of the villa, and entry to the property is done through a personalized digital key code for added security.

-Book Your Stay
+How to Book Your Stay

 Pro tips:

 In the mornings, wake up early and brew a cup of coffee.
 Head outside to the parking lot, and look up into the tree canopy above!
 During certain times of the year, you might see a growing family of Black Howler Monkeys swinging from the tree branches.
-Chances are, you may even hear them first!
+Chances are, you may even hear them first.

 Langosta Beach Club